39 Requirements & Assumptions #

 , etc. could be required depending on the kind of environment where they are deployed:

-Disconnected / air-gap environment: In this case, the ATIP nodes will not have Internet IP connectivity and additional services will be required to locally mirror content required by the ATIP directed network provisioning workflow.
+Disconnected / air-gap environment: In this case, the nodes will not have Internet IP connectivity and additional services will be required to locally mirror content required by the directed network provisioning workflow.

-File server: A file server is used to store the OS images to be provisioned on the ATIP nodes during the directed network provisioning workflow.
+File server: A file server is used to store the OS images to be provisioned on the downstream cluster nodes during the directed network provisioning workflow.
 The

 Helm chart can deploy a media server to store the OS images — check the following section (Note), but it is also possible to use an existing local webserver.